 Women with disabilities can indeed be exposed to sexual violence by their intimate partners, but also being sexually assaults and harassed by strangers as well as by the caregivers who provide services specifically related to their disability.
-Consequently, women with mental disabilities have the highest risk to be victim of sexual violence and sexual harassment.
+Consequently, women with psycho-social disabilities have the highest risk to be victim of sexual violence and sexual harassment.

 The Stay Safe project aims to raise awareness and educate women with disabilities on how to respond to sexual harassment (both online and offline) and violent incidents, developing a training model which will apply the gender-based behavioural approach and will be based on creative drama techniques and gaming elements.
-Moreover, applying creative drama methodologies, it intends to train professionals working in the disability field on how to recognize the risks of sexual harassment to which women with mental disabilities are exposed to and how to support them.
+Moreover, applying creative drama methodologies, it intends to train professionals working in the disability field on how to recognise the risks of sexual harassment to which women with psycho-social disabilities are exposed to and how to support them.

 The involved countries

 The EU countries directly targeted by this project are Italy, Greece, Spain, Portugal and Lithuania, which share similar experiences and challenges as regards the phenomenon of sexual violence and sexual harassment against women